gonghao67/gonghao67.github.io/_posts/2024-03-18-pixelwise-posterior.markdown

 link:
 label: preprint
 ---
 In this paper we investigate the potential of nonlinear posteriors within the graph-cut optimization framework.
-By Existing graph cuts based segmentation methods sharper the extrema of cost function likelihood distributions of intensity or color information a prior information levet-set, We propose a graphcut based image segmentation method by posterior probability.
+We propose to reformulate the data energy in the energy function considering not only a single pixel but also its neighborhood, not only color information but also texture features, and utilizing posterior class probability learnt by a classifier to enhance the discrimination between foreground and background, where the color information only is less discriminative.